xyresh/spinnydonut/README.md

 https://github.com/freeglut/freeglut

 you can build a version of this that utilizes Vertex buffer objects (only if hardware acceleration is available) , by simply running:

 `make vbo`

+this will automatically check for hardware accelerated renderer, however, if it falsely doesn't detect it you can manually run it with:
+`./dinutvbo`

 # Explanation